matteocianf/IPSUM/README.md

-# INTACT (INjector of mock poinT sources in gAlaxy ClusTers)
+# IPSUM (Injector of Point SoUrces in Mock observations)

 INTACT (INjector of mock poinT sources in gAlaxy ClusTers) - Pipeline to create a mock observation starting from a real one and injecting discrete sources in it.
 This is specifically thought for galaxy clusters
 The current requirements are: